 As if The Eagles weren't busy enough, 2009 brought two new solo albums.
 In June, Don Henley issued "The Very Best Of Don Henley", which featured fourteen of his best solo efforts.
 In October, Tim Schmit released "Expando", which was recorded at his home studio near Los Angeles, with a little help from his son Ben, Dwight Yoakam, Graham Nash, Kid Rock, Garth Hudson and a host of others.

-The Long Road out of Eden tour continued in 2010, with dates across America and a long awaited return to Australia.
+The Long Road Out Of Eden tour continued in 2010, with dates across America and a long awaited return to Australia.
 The schedule for 2011 had the band booked for shows in Bangkok, Singapore, Taipei, Osaka, Nagoya, Tokyo, Hong Kong and the United Kingdom.
 2012's show dates had The Eagles in Cape Town, Johannesburg, Dubai and America.
 As for the possibility of another album, bassist Timothy B. Schmit replied, "My first reaction would be: no way.
 But I said that before the last one, so you never really know."
 Joe Walsh had a similar answer when he said that they might be able to make one more album before the band "wraps it up".

 Berklee College of Music announced that they would present honorary doctorate in music degrees to the members of The Eagles at their 2012 commencement ceremony on May 12th at Boston University’s Agganis Arena.
 The band concluded a short tour on the first weekend in May in 2012 with a show at the New Orleans Jazz & Heritage Festival, after which they were slated to take a break while members persued solo projects.
-Glenn Frey will tour in support of "After Hours", his first solo album in 20 years.
-Joe Walsh hit the road on May 17th and releases a new solo album, "Analog Man" on June 5th.
+Glenn Frey would tour in support of "After Hours", his first solo album in 20 years.
+Joe Walsh hit the road on May 17th and released a new solo album, "Analog Man" on June 5th.
 Bassist Timothy B. Schmit began a solo tour on May 19th at the Cherokee Creek Music Festival in Texas.
 Don Henley headed to Nashville to record some new material.